Climate Action Plans

 It is part of MRSC’s series on Climate Change.

 The impacts of climate change are already being felt by many communities across Washington State.
-In response, some local government are choosing to develop plans that both acknowledge the threat of climate change and propose strategies for reducing the possible impacts on their communities.
+In response, some local governments are choosing to develop plans that both acknowledge the threat of climate change and propose strategies for reducing the possible impacts on their communities.

 A strategic plan for climate protection is an essential tool for guiding a community to take effective action in climate change mitigation.
 It helps to prioritize actions that should be taken to successfully reduce greenhouse gas (GHG) emissions and serves as the roadmap for local governments as they implement municipal and community-wide programs, projects, and policies.